Total Pageviews

 It's as though the word explains everything but I'm blowed if I get the meaning.
 I've always thought vertigo had something to do with a fear of heights.

-"When must we leave to be there on time?" she asked.
+"What time should we leave to be there on time?" she asked.

 "I think about 8:30," I said.